yanconglin/Deep-Hough-Transform-Line-Priors/README.md

-    wireframe.py                # script for pre-processing the ShanghaiTech dataset to npz misc/                           # misc scripts that are not important draw-wireframe.py           # script for generating figure grids lsd.py                      # script for generating npz files for LSD plot-sAP.py                 # script for plotting sAP10 for all algorithms lcnn/                           # lcnn module so you can "import lcnn" in other scripts models/                     # neural network structure
+    wireframe.py                # script for pre-processing the ShanghaiTech dataset to npz misc/                           # misc scripts that are not important draw-wireframe.py           # script for generating figure grids plot-sAP.py                 # script for plotting sAP10 for all algorithms lcnn/                           # lcnn module so you can "import lcnn" in other scripts models/                     # neural network structure